Data

 If you are non-technical and you are reading this.
 Strap in because we are using regex with the python library.

 Update takes the attribute regexp that is a regex expression that matches on some parts of the attribute and replaces each matched group with the content of replace_by.
-Here’s a helpfull tool for you to craft your regex.
+Here’s a helpful tool for you to craft your regex.

 An example regex could be [/]+ with a replace_by of ’/’, this would take all places in the attribute that has multiple /’s in a row and replace them with singular /.
 So https://test//tests would become https:/test/tests.